Morita equivalence of Nijenhuis structures: Abstract

 \section{Abstract}

 We introduce Morita equivalence for Nijenhuis groupoids and for their infinitesimal counterparts, establishing a global-to-infinitesimal correspondence under the Lie functor.
 A special case is that of holomorphic Lie groupoids and algebroids.
 We use our framework to enhance the known Morita equivalences for quasi-symplectic groupoids and Dirac structures with compatible Nijenhuis structures.
+Finally, subject to certain conditions, we prove that the modular class of Poisson-Nijenhuis manifolds is invariant under Morita equivalence.